a short story by Bill Adler

 “How did this happen?”

-Branson slid closer to Delilah, looked at his watch, and said, “You’re coming along great.”
-He lifted the clipboard hanging from the wall behind Delilah’s bed, flipped to the second page and said, “Your pregnancy has been textbook perfect, Delilah.”
-He placed his hand on Delilah’s Jiffy Pop Popcorn shaped belly and said, “Sonograms looking like art.
+Dr. Branson slid closer to Delilah, looked at his watch, and said, “You’re coming along great.”
+He lifted the clipboard hanging from the wall behind Delilah’s bed, flipped to the second page, and said, “Your pregnancy has been textbook-perfect, Delilah.”
+He placed his hand on Delilah’s belly and said, “Sonograms looking like art.
 Blood levels right in the middle of normal.”

 “Tell that to my sofa, the one I threw up on.”

 “Ha!”
-Branson chuckled.
-“Nobody ever said pregnancy was fun every single day.”
+Dr. Branson chuckled.
+“Nobody ever said pregnancy was fun every day.”

-Like a cat who’s tired of being ignored, Daniel interrupted.
-“The Cataclysm.
+Like a cat tired of being ignored, Daniel interrupted.
+“The Cataclysm, I mean.
 How did it come to be that the only way to stay alive is to wear a watch?”

 “Yeah, that would be murder.”

 “Yep.
 But you’re about to have a baby, so you should be talking about happy thoughts, about bringing a new life into the world, about all the joy you’ll experience.
 The why isn’t important.
-You just do what you need to do, like every parent for the past sixty-five years: Wind Debra’s watch daily.
+You just do what you need to do, like every parent for the past sixty-five years: wind Debra’s watch daily.
 It will become routine before you know it.
 And daily watch winding is more fun than changing diapers.
 Trust me on that.”
-Branson warmed the business end of his stethoscope against his hands, lifted Delilah’s pink and white striped hospital gown, shushed Daniel again, and listened.
+Dr. Branson warmed the business end of his stethoscope against his hands, lifted Delilah’s pink and white striped hospital gown, shushed Daniel again, and listened.
 “Great.
 Everything’s great.
-Two strong heartbeats,” he said to Delilah, as he gave her a thumbs up.
+Two strong heartbeats,” he said to Delilah, giving her a thumbs-up.

 “December 25,” Daniel repeated.

-“Yes, December 25, 1960, the day Seiko introduced the first quartz watch, the Astron, to the world is the day humankind became dependent on watches.
-Billions of people perished on that day, but it didn’t take long to figure out the cause, because those left alive were the ones wearing mechanical watches.”
+“Yes, the day Seiko introduced the first quartz watch, the Astron, to the world is the day humankind became dependent on watches.
+Something went wrong with the universe.
+Billions of people who weren’t wearing watches perished on that day, but it didn’t take long to figure out the cause, because those left alive were the ones wearing mechanical watches.

 “But the entire world, all at once?”